A Series on the Old Testament Believer

 If, from His time of death, Jesus draws both non-Believers and Old Testament Believers to Himself, then it would seem that the

 interpretation of John 6:44, that God draws non-Believers to Jesus today, is

-With this understanding, John 6:44 poses an interpretive
+With this understanding, John 6:44 poses an interpretive problem, and the

-a) Jesus is speaking of non-Believers and b) using the word "draw" in the literal sense.
+will receive salvation, and b) using the word "draw" in the literal sense.

 For centuries, many notable theologians have presumed that Jesus is speaking of non-Believers when He responds

 to the grumbling Jews in John 6:44.
 That Jesus says that He draws all men after

 His crucifixion in John 12:32 is almost universally ignored.